hyperledger-archives/grid-rfcs/0000-catalog.md

 The catalog_id format consists of 70-digit "alphanumeric string" which include a fixed amount of internal "0" padding.
-After the 18-hex-characters that are consumed by the grid namespace prefix, the catalog, and gs1_company_prefix there are 52 hex characters remaining in the address.
+After the 18-hex-characters that are consumed by the grid namespace prefix, the catalog prefix, and gs1_company_prefix there are 52 hex characters remaining in the address.
 Then the 15 digits of the catalog_id can